olekmorawski/SprintMint/README.md

 ## Getting Started

-Follow these steps to get PartyPal up and running on your local machine:
+Follow these steps to get up and running on your local machine:

 ### Installation